 The fluidization steam flow rate depend on the type of the catalysts used in the plant.
 MCMI and MCGF2A/MCHP2VS/LYNX 1010 gives polymers having different particle size and morphology: bigger for the first and smaller for the second: in relation with this the fluidization speeds are different too.
 0.4 m/s for MCM1 and 0.25 m/s for others.

-Once the catalyst type has been established, the set of FRC 2901 and FRC 2902 must remain constant irrespective of the load of the plant.
+Once the catalyst type has been established, the set of FIC 2901 and FIC 2902 must remain constant irrespective of the load of the plant.
 In such a case only the bed level can be varied but keeping constant the residence time.
 If the steam flow rate is reduced, it will deviate from the fluidization optimal conditions, which are of paramount importance for getting the deactivation of the catalyst and the removal of the residual propylene.

 FB 502: